AARs (After Action Reports)

 Dear chickenbrained imbecile cowhearder.

-There is not such thing as your side of the island, both belongs to his
+There is not such thing as your side of the island,

 Divine Imperial Majesty.